 You generally have two management options.
 Do it yourself, or use a letting agent to manage it for you.
 Student lets can generate more maintenance and administration issues than letting the same property to a family.
 This needs to be considered, do you have the time to manage it yourself?

 Landlords insurance isn’t the same as normal home insurance.
 It covers you against the risks of letting the property to tenants.
 You can buy bundled buildings, contents and tenants liability insurance to keep costs down.
 It’s also prudent to purchase Rent Guarantee insurance to guarantee your rental income if your tenants default on their rent.

 5. Sort out council tax

 Landlords pay tax on empty properties, but have a 6 month exemption if the property is unfurnished, longer if the property is uninhabitable i.e. no kitchen or bathroom.
 Full time students don’t pay council tax, but have to apply to the council for an exemption.

+Think about whether you want to furnish your property, or leave it unfurnished.
 Figure out what students want from their home and if possible, give it to them.
 Check out accommodation websites to get some ideas.
 Remember the property isn’t your home, it’s your business.
 Tenants want empty rooms that they can make homely themselves.